-Their 'Starting a Business' program is a six-part online learning course aimed at preparing young people for the business world (it's technically considered a pre-undergraduate course, but is open to anyone).
+Their 'Starting a Business' program is an online learning course aimed at preparing young people for the business world (it's technically considered an online taster course for prospective uni students, but is open to anyone).

 Course by: Alison

-The vital importance of social media to any business has become widely accepted in recent years, so having a diploma qualification in this will make you really stand out to potential employers.
+Social media's now a crucial skill in business, so having a qualification in this will really help you stand out to potential employers.

-Having a certification in Social Media Marketing will look amazing on your CV, as your knowledge of social media as a young person is invaluable to businesses, and something that many companies are desperate to tap into.
+A certificate in social media strategy will look amazing on your CV.
+Your knowledge of social media as a young person is already invaluable to businesses, and something that many companies are desperate to tap into.

-You're in a unique position in that you can help businesses better understand younger markets (their future customers, if not their current ones), so use this to your advantage!
+You're in the unique position of being able to help businesses better understand younger markets (their future customers, if not their current ones), so use this to your advantage.

 Course by: Vision2Learn